The Definitive Guide to Frugal Living: How to Budget, Save, and Build Wealth

 Setting SMART Financial Goals

-Vague goals don’t cut it when you’re learning how to live frugally and save money.
+Vague goals don’t cut it when you’re trying to spend less and save more.
 Use SMART (specific, measurable, achievable, relevant, time-bound) goals to stay focused.
 For instance:

 • Short-Term (1-12 months): Build a 3-6 month emergency fund, pay off a credit card.